 The ferry and Empire Outlets are Staten Island’s main draws, but for those who really want to get to know the neighbourhood, there are also several attractions to visit.
 There is a small zoo, the Staten Island Zoo, and there are some authentic museums.
 For example, you can visit the National Lighthouse Museum, where you can take a self-guided tour and have a nice view over the bay.
 Within the grounds of the Snug Harbor Cultural Center & Botanical Garden, you will find the Staten Island Museum and Staten Island Children’s Museum.
 The centre itself consists of several historic buildings and beautiful botanical gardens and is also worth a visit.
 Entrance to all of these museums is included with the New York Sightseeing Pass.

 Staten Island hotels

 Unlike Manhattan and Brooklyn, there are relatively few hotels on Staten Island.
 The majority of the accommodations consist of Bed & Breakfasts and Airbnbs.
 For a city trip to New York, Staten Island is not the most convenient place to stay.
-The only connection to Manhattan is the ferry, there are no subways going back and forth.
-There is one metro line on Staten Island itself, furthermore there are mainly city buses.
+The only connection to Manhattan is the ferry, no subways are going back and forth.
+There is one metro line on Staten Island itself, furthermore, there are mainly city buses.
 If you nevertheless choose to stay on the island, it is in any case advisable to stay near the metro line.
 This allows you to travel quickly to and from the ferry terminal.